Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria via Regret Minimization: Conclusion and Future Research

 \section{Conclusion and Future Research}

-We have given a new representation, the \textit{TB-DAG}, for the decision problem faced by a team of correlating players, which we have used to develop new algorithms for solving adversarial team games.
-Our method enjoys the parameterized complexity bounds of \citet{Zhang22:Team}, and the extensibility and interpretability of \citet{Carminati21:Public}.
-Experiments show that modern variants of CFR applied with our TB-DAG give state-of-the-art performance across multiple domains.
-Possible directions for future research include: \begin{ienumerate} \item devising a technique to allow the use of {\em Monte Carlo CFR (MCCFR)}~\cite{Lanctot09:Monte} in DFSDPs, and in particular in the TB-DAG; \item finding theoretically sound techniques for mitigating the exponential blowup in parameters $w$ and $k$; \item finding a ``best-of-both-worlds'' algorithm that combines the strengths of our approach and the single-oracle-based methods; \item investigating extensions of our technique to correlated equilibrium in general-sum games; \item relaxing the assumption of timeability; \item devising a construction that additionally generalizes the {\em triangle-free interaction}~\cite{Farina20:Polynomial}, a known polynomially-solvable subclass of the problem; and \item investigating the use of other standard game-theoretic techniques in two-player zero-sum games, such as abstraction, dynamic pruning, subgame solving, etc., in team games. \end{ienumerate}
+We gave a new representation, the \textit{TB-DAG}, for the decision problem faced by a team of correlating players, which we used to develop new algorithms for solving adversarial team games.
+Our method enjoys the parameterized complexity bounds of \citet{Zhang22:Team}, and the extensibility and interpretability of \citet{Carminati21:Public}, and ours can be exponentially more efficient in time and space than either and never much less efficient.
+Experiments showed that modern variants of CFR applied with our TB-DAG give state-of-the-art performance across multiple domains.

+This work opens many possible directions for future research, including the following: \begin{enumerate} \item devising a technique to allow the use of {\em Monte Carlo CFR (MCCFR)}~\cite{Lanctot09:Monte} in DAG-form decision problems, and in particular in the TB-DAG; \item finding theoretically sound techniques for mitigating the exponential blowup in parameters $w$ and $k$; \item finding a ``best-of-both-worlds'' algorithm that combines the strengths of our approach and the single-oracle-based methods; \item motivated by the complexity results, investigating whether a practically-fast algorithm exists that uses an integer programming oracle as a subroutine \item relaxing the assumption of timeability; \item devising a construction that additionally generalizes the {\em triangle-free interaction}~\cite{Farina20:Polynomial}, a known polynomially-solvable subclass of the problem; and \item applying other standard game-theoretic techniques in two-player zero-sum games, such as abstraction, dynamic pruning, subgame solving, {\em etc.}, to team games. \end{enumerate}